gbibbo/voice_anonymization/README.md

 # Voice Anonymization for Sound Event Detection

-This repository contains the resources and Jupyter Notebook developed as part of the research paper: "The Sounds of Home: A Speech-Removed Residential Audio dataset for Sound Event Detection," authored by Thomas Deacon, Gabriel Bibbò, Arshdeep Singh, and Mark D. Plumbley from the Center for Vision, Speech and Signal Processing, University of Surrey, UK.
+This repository contains the resources and Jupyter Notebook developed as part of the research paper: "The Sounds of Home: A Speech-Removed Residential Audio dataset for Sound Event Detection," authored by Thomas Deacon, Gabriel Bibbó, Arshdeep Singh, and Mark D. Plumbley from the Center for Vision, Speech and Signal Processing, University of Surrey, UK.

 ## Overview